-The decrease in contract receivables is due to the collection, during the first quarter, of receivables with deferred payment provisions.
+The decrease in contract receivables is due to the invoicing and collection of receivables with deferred payment provisions.

-Other current assets consist of software and hardware awaiting installation (related to unrecognized revenue) and other prepaid expenses, including commissions.
+Other current assets consist of software and hardware awaiting installation (related to unrecognized revenue) and other prepaid expenses including commissions.

-The decrease in property and equipment, net, is primarily the result of the acquisition of replacement equipment and software, offset by normal depreciation and amortization.
+The decrease in property and equipment, net, is primarily the result of the acquisition of only replacement equipment and software offset by normal depreciation and amortization.